OctopusDeploy/docs/docs/deployment-process/variables/scoping-variables.md

 ## Variables and permissions

-When applying permissions on variables via scopes, the only options that are checked against permissions are Environments, Machines and Tenants.
+When applying permissions on variables via scopes, the only options that are checked against permissions are Environments, Targets and Tenants.